 Welcome to this guide, fledgling pilot.
 We hope you treat How to fly a quadcopter: The eightfold missions to mastery as your hand-guide on how to go from an absolute newbie to an enlightened Jedi multirotor pilot.

-This guide is a series eight missions, mostly arranged in increasing difficulty.
+This how to fly a quadcopter guide is a series eight missions, mostly arranged in increasing difficulty.
 You have to not only pass but also master each mission before heading to the next one.
 We will begin by explaining your transmitter and controls and start off by teaching you how to hover.

 By the end of the eight mission, you will have enough skills for learning advanced quadcopter tricks and FPV flight, including training for drone racing.
 This guide will leave no stones untouched, so you will be forced to learn to control your drone at all possible angles and situations.

 Note: If you haven’t bought a quadcopter yet, it is recommended that you check out our buying guide for the best drone under $50, aimed at beginners.
 Quads aimed at kids are also ideal for practice.
-This low price range we recommend you start with, while training with this guide.
+This low price range we recommend you start with, while training with this guide on how to fly a quadcopter drone.
 If you are up for it, you could go up to the $200 price range.
 Check out our buying guide for drones under $200 as well.
 These crafts will have additional features like a camera, elementary FPV capabilities and control ability from an app and so on and so forth.

-- DO NOT get a big, expensive, fancy quadcopter/multirotor drone when just starting out.
+- DO NOT learn how to fly a quadcopter drone on an expensive, fancy quadcopter/multirotor drone when just starting out.
 If you already have one, we recommend you buy a cheap, smaller quadcopter/multirotor for the purpose of training with this guide.
 Don’t get hung up on the camera, FPV and all that fancy stuff just yet.
 The main reason for this is that you will most likely crash a TON before you actually master multirotor piloting.
 Do you want to lose that expensive multirotor before you even learn how to fly?
 We think not.

 - DO NOT cheat.
 Turn off any self-stabilization and auto-level features of your ‘drone’.
 You want to learn how to walk without a stick.
-Same thing goes here.
+Same thing goes here, with learning how to fly a drone.
 You will never become a true multirotor champion if you rely on those features from the beginning.
 Think of it like learning how to drive a manual gear car.
 It gives you more flexibility and you can always drive an automatic car.
 If you are only used to the automatic vehicle, you will not be able to handle the manual one.

 - Here is an infographic that lists the most important things to know pre-flight (I’ve also listed this at the end of this article)